redarrowlabs/Argo/README.md

 		// and/or...
 		.ConfigureAsync(() => YourTokenManagerInstance.GetAccessTokenAsync())
 	.Models()
-		// tell jsorm where your models are
+		// tell Argo where your models are
 		.Configure(scan => scan.AssemblyOf<Person>())
 		// and/or...
 		.Configure(scan => scan.Assembly(Assembly.GetExecutingAssembly()))